johanneslamers/backup-suite/README.md

 Within S3 locate your bucket properties and find the “Lifecycle” option.
 Then just create a rule and you can delete old backups any number of days after they were created.
 I created a rule called “Delete Old Backups” that runs on the whole bucket and permanently deletes items created 30 days ago.

-## Alternative DB backup with AUTOMYSQLBACKUP
+## Alternative DB backup with automysqlbackup
-Backup your datasbase with AUTOMYSQLBACKUP.
-Installation is pretty simple:

-``sudo apt-get install automysqlbackup``
+Backup your datasbase with automysqlbackup.
+Installation is pretty simple: ``sudo apt-get install automysqlbackup``

 You’re done!
 Backups will be made daily.
-You’re done!
-Backups will be made daily.
-All your databases and will be stored in ``/var/lib/automysqlbackup``.
+All your databases will be stored in ``/var/lib/automysqlbackup``.

 If you like to make manual backup just run ``sudo automysqlbackup``.
 For more information on installing automysqlbackup go to: [Install automysqlbackup on Ubuntu](https://gist.github.com/janikvonrotz/9488132)